dougburks/ohmydebn-docs/docs/desktop-themes.md

 ## Changing Theme

 You can change the desktop theme by pressing `Ctrl + Super + T`.
 This will bring up a list of installed themes including the default Ohmydebn theme and several themes from Omarchy.
-There are also options at the end of the list titled `Next Background`, `Install Theme from URL`, `Build New Theme`, and `Remove Theme`.
+There are also options at the end of the list titled `Next Background`, `Install Theme from URL`, `Install All Omarchy Extra Themes`, `Build New Theme with Aether`, `Browse Aether Themes`, and `Remove Theme`.

 ![OhMyDebn desktop themes](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-theme-set-gui.png)

 ## Backgrounds

 Some themes include multiple background options.
 If the theme you select has multiple backgrounds, you can switch to the next background by selecting the `Next Background` option from the menu.
 Alternatively, you can press `Ctrl + Super + B` at any time.

 ## Installing Themes

-The `Install Theme from URL` option allows you to install new themes from a URL.
+The `Install Theme from URL` option allows you to install a new theme from the Omarchy Extra Themes collection.

 ![OhMyDebn theme install](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-theme-install.png)

+## Install All Omarchy Extra Themes

+The `Install All Omarchy Extra Themes` option allows you to install all themes from the Omarchy Extra Themes collection.

+## Browse Aether Themes

+The `Browse Aether Themes` option allows you to install a new theme from the Aether Themes collection.

 ## Removing Themes

 The `Remove Theme` option allows you to remove any extra themes that you've installed.

 ![OhMyDebn theme remove](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-theme-remove.png)

 ## Themes Included from Omarchy

 Here are some screenshots of the themes included from Omarchy.